 Noah's Ark at the Skirball is a can't miss excursion for your kids.
-It is an 8,000 square foot permanent exhibit with a huge ark and many, many interactive exhibits involving the various animals on the ark.
+It is an 8,000 square foot permanent exhibit with a huge ark and numerous interactive exhibits involving the various animals on the ark.
 While roughly based on the biblical story of Noah's Ark, the exhibit is nondenominational and is an interactive learning and fun experience.
-I would say that generally kids between the ages of 2 and 7 will enjoy this exhibit the most but kids and adults of all ages viewed in awe of this amazing display of life-size giraffes, camels and uniquely designed displays.
+I would say that generally kids between the ages of 2 and 7 will enjoy this exhibit the most but kids and adults of all ages enjoy this amazing display of life-size giraffes, camels and uniquely displays.

-If you plan to attend, reserve a space in advance as they limit the crowds to managable quantities (which is good because it gives the kids more space to explore).
-This is a beautiful museum off the 405 freeway going down the Sepulveda Pass, off at Skirball Center Drive, roughly 25 miles from Thousand Oaks city center.
+If you plan to attend, reserve a space in advance as they limit the crowds to manageable quantities (which is good because it gives the kids more space to explore).
+This is a beautiful museum off the 405 freeway going down the Sepulveda Pass, off at Skirball Center Drive, roughly 25 miles from Thousand Oaks.

 More information from the www.skirball.org website: